2015–17 Robert Wood Johnson Clinical Scholar

-In looking for the best way to advance as both a clinician and a health services researcher, he found the Clinical Scholars Program.
+Winkelman found the CSP after medical school and residency training at the University of Minnesota Medical School in looking for the best way to advance as both a clinician and a health services researcher.
 “I needed a concrete set of skills so I wouldn’t be limited to contributing to the work of others or relying on others to do the analysis.
 I wanted to learn to design and oversee a project start to finish.”
-Winkelman was impressed by the quality of Michigan’s program and the caliber of its scholars.
+Winkelman was impressed by the quality of U-M’s program and the caliber of its scholars.
 “By far, Michigan offered the best learning environment for me,” he says.
 “There was no comparison.”